NitishPuri/Glint/ROADMAP.md

 - Resource Manager for shaders, textures, meshes
 - Framebuffer management pool

+- Ditch OpenGL
+- Build with Vulkan Instead.
+- Figure out how to compile to use WebGPU backebnd in the same code base.

 - Compile to wasm.
 - Load into github pages.